OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-18.md

 ## Luke 18:32

-He will be delivered to the Gentiles.
+He will be handed over to the Gentiles.
 They will mock Him, insult Him, and spit on Him;

 ## Luke 18:33

-they will flog Him and kill Him.
-On the third day He will rise again.”
+they will scourge Him and put Him to death.
+On the third day, He will be raised again.”

 ## Luke 18:34